dasch-swiss/dsp-api/docs/src/paradox/05-internals/development/fuseki.md

 ## Locally

-Inside Knora git repository, there is a folder called `triplestores/fuseki` containing a script named `fuseki-server`.
+Inside the Knora git repository, there is a folder called `triplestores/fuseki` containing a script named `fuseki-server`.
 All needed configuration files are in place.
 To start Fuseki 3, just run this script: